tochman/cypress-action-cable/README.md

 # Cypress Action Cable Plugin

-A comprehensive Cypress plugin for testing Action Cable WebSocket connections with powerful mocking capabilities and advanced testing features.
+A comprehensive Cypress plugin for testing Action Cable WebSocket connections with powerful mocking capabilities and enhanced reliability patterns.

+> **v1.0.0 Enhancement**: All core commands have been enhanced with reliability patterns that eliminate flaky waiting.
+No duplicate commands - just better existing ones!

 ## Features